 Will the Boy Scouts Bankruptcy Stop Me From Filing a Claim?

-The Boy Scouts are filing Chapter 11 bankruptcy.
+No. The Boy Scouts filed Chapter 11 bankruptcy.
 This allows them the opportunity to restructure their organization and come up with a plan to meet its obligation to creditors—including Boy Scout sexual abuse survivors.

-What will likely happen is the court will set a deadline for survivors to file a claim—about six months or so.
+The Bankruptcy Court set a deadline for November 16, 2020 for sexual abuse claim submissions.
 This puts a limit on how long you have to file and how many survivors will file.
 Speaking with a Boy Scout Child Sexual Abuse Lawyer will make sure you get your claim filed correctly and on time.

 Because the bankruptcy will allow the organization to continue operating, it is important that abusers come forward with their stories.
 You can help stop this from happening from other children by holding the organization accountable for its failure to protect you.

-Will I Have to Go to Court if I File a Claim?
+Will I Have to Go to Court if I File a Boy Scouts Sexual Abuse Claim?

 It’s unlikely that you will have to go to court.
 In fact, the Boy Scouts bankruptcy actually means that you will likely get a settlement and the compensation you deserve much more quickly than if you were to go to court.

 What Can a Boy Scout Sexual Abuse Lawyer Do For Me?

 Our Boy Scout Sexual Abuse lawyers will gather the appropriate information needed to submit your claim during the bankruptcy procedure.
 This is not something you want to do alone.
 There will be certain criteria that your claim will need to meet.
 A qualified child sexual abuse lawyer can help you prove your claim and submit the proper information.